MohammadBnei/ga-exercice/Readme.md

 3. When you have a push on the branch "dev" only
 4. When you have a push on any branch **except** "staging"
 5. When you have a push on any branch where the name starts with "feat"
+6. When only the files with a ts extension have been modified
+7. When a specific folder have been modified

 ### Pull request